Wednesday, December 10, 2025

 • Time is replaced by distance.
 Timbre by terrain.

-Performance becomes locative ritual—an exercise in moving through imaginary acoustic topographies.
+Performance becomes locative ritual.
+It is an exercise in moving through imaginary acoustic topographies.

 Geoplasium is founded upon a theory of semiogeotics: the study of meaning-making at the intersection of sonic, geographic, and symbolic signifiers.